Phylogenetic invariants: straightforward from the general Markov to equivariant models: Introduction

-For a given set of leaves (representing species or other taxonomic entities), the algebraic varieties $V_T^G$ for different phylogenetic trees $T$ with that leaf set naturally lie in the same linear space $\mathcal{L}^G$, which contains those distributions that are invariant by the permutations in $G$.
-In the work of Draisma and Kuttler cited above, the authors gave a procedure for obtaining the equations that define $V_T^G$ inside $\LL^G$ from the equations of tripod trees and rank conditions on block-diagonal flattening matrices.
-This involves a change of basis that requires some knowledge on representation theory and decomposing vector spaces into isotypic components.
+For a given set of leaves $L$, the algebraic varieties $V_T^G$ for different phylogenetic trees $T$ with leaf set $L$ naturally lie in the same linear space $\mathcal{L}^G$, which contains those distributions that are invariant by the permutations in $G$.
+In the work \cite{Draisma}, the authors gave a procedure for obtaining the equations that define $V_T^G$ inside $\LL^G$ from the equations of tripod trees and rank conditions on block-diagonal flattening matrices.
+This involves a change of basis that requires some knowledge of representation theory and decomposing vector spaces into isotypic components.
 As proved in \cite{CF11} and in \cite{CFM}, this turns out to be a tedious task for each particular tree $T$ and permutation group $G$ and makes these rank conditions impractical for phylogenetic inference.
 In contrast, it is very easy to obtain the equations of $\LL^G$ and the rank conditions of flattenings for the variety $V_T$ corresponding to the general Markov model.
 So one basic question in algebraic phylogenetics appears: as the parameters for a $G$-equivariant model correspond to linear constraints on the parameters of the general Markov model, it is natural to ask whether $V_T^G$ is a linear section of $V_T$.
 Actually, the proper question is the following:

 \textbf{Question 1:} Is $V_T^G$ equal to $V_T\cap \mathcal{L}^G$?
 If this question had a positive answer, then finding equations for $V_T^G$ would be a simple task.
 But the answer to Question 1 is negative in general (see section 3.2).
 Nevertheless, in our main result (Theorem \ref{prop_main}) we prove that $V_T^G$ is an irreducible component of $V_T\cap \mathcal{L}^G$.
 This implies that equations of $V_T$ and $\mathcal{L}^G$ are enough for describing $V_T^G$.
 The result is proven by adapting the proof of a result of Chang on the identifiability of parameters for the general Markov model on phylogenetic trees, see \cite{chang1996}.